Best Dining Tables for Banquette Seating

 A simple round, square or rectangular table will work just fine and easily accommodate dining as well as crafting, projects or homework.
 With so many of us working from home these days, this is an important consideration; just be sure you have adequate lighting, such as a stylish pendant suspended from the ceiling above the table to illuminate your workspace.

 The tabletop can be made from an interesting material or perhaps be colored in a bright, unexpected hue.
-While we would not recommend glass, you could try other materials such as leather, tile, or stone.
+While glass is not the best idea for a banquette seating dining room table, you could try other materials such as leather, tile, or stone.
 Rustic wood adds a warmth to the space.

 Since banquette seating is a fairly modern convenience, a contemporary or perhaps mid-century modern style is preferred, although not necessary.
 There are plenty of transitional style dining tables that would look lovely with just the right type of banquette upholstery.
-Use the existing style to determine which would look best when paired with the other elements in the room.
+Use the existing style to determine which banquette seating table idea would look best when paired with the other elements in the dining room.